 Disappointed I came out and security guard showed me a notice that said all exhibitions have been postponed to 21st Oct.
 Then he narrated how hundreds of people have come with newspaper cuttings and he has to explain to them that what it says does not exist.
 Not an encouraging start to my CWG excursion.

 I walked to the national museum across the road.
 And this is a familiar turf as I am a student there.
 I went to the Canadian Inuit Gallery that is on exhibit right now and a research scholar at the National Museum Institute explained all the artifacts in great detail along with all the associated stories and myths of that culture.
 Thanks to this unusual guide, I thoroughly enjoyed the gallery.
 I also explored the newly opened museum shop, which looks attractive.
 Though the glass doors do not go with the ambiance of the rest of the museum.
 The merchandise was interesting was too expensive.
 I am not sure how much sales they can expect at that kind of prices.

 Came out of the museum and there was a cultural program going on its lawns, a tribal dance from Andhra Pradesh.
 I sat on the lawn and enjoyed the simple performance.

-The art display of City and the Sports is amazing.
-It is a huge collection of primarily paintings around the theme of Delhi and sports.
+The art display of City and Sports is amazing.
+It is a huge collection of primarily, the paintings around the theme of Delhi and sports.
 But there are few sculptures as well that are also fascinating.
-This is a must see for anyone interested in looking at various facets of the city.
+This is a must-see for anyone interested in looking at various facets of the city.